Dyfnwal Moelmud

 Dyfnwal Moelmud (Welsh for "Dyfnwal the Bald and Silent"; Dunvallo Molmutius; fl. c.
-450–470) was accounted as an early king and lawmaker among the Welsh, credited with the codification of their standard units of measure.
-He also figures as a legendary king of the Britons in Geoffrey of Monmouth's pseudohistorical History of the Kings of the Britons.
+450–470) was accounted as an early king and lawmaker among the West Welsh Cornish, credited with the codification of their standard units of measure.
+He also figures as a legendary king of the Britons in Geoffrey of Monmouth's History of the Kings of the Britons.

 History

 Only two known historical documents mention Dyfnwal.
 A tenth-century genealogy in the British Library (Harley MS 3859) identifies him as the grandson of Coel Hen, and ancestor of Morcant Bulc.
 A fifteenth-century genealogy in Jesus College, Oxford (MS 20) also identifies him in the same way.

 Legend

 In Geoffrey's account, Dyfnwal was the son of Cloten, the King of Cornwall, and he restored order after the "Civil War of the Five Kings".
 His family was a cadet branch of the dynasty of Brutus, the dominant line having ended with Porrex I before the civil war.
 The Book of Baglan expands on this by making Dyfnwal descend directly through the male line of Camber via his eldest son, Gorbonian.